port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/connect-ecr-repo-to-service-using-tags.md

 <br/><br/>

-Now that the <PortTooltip id="blueprint">blueprints</PortTooltip> are related, we need to assign the relevant ECR Repository to each of our services.
-This can be done by adding some mapping logic.
-Update the `config.json` file from the AWS exporter to:
+With the <PortTooltip id="blueprint">blueprints</PortTooltip> are related, we need to assign the relevant ECR Repository to each of our services.
+This is done by adding some mapping logic.
+Update the [`config.json`](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws.md#exporter-configjson-file) file from the AWS exporter to:

 <details>
 <summary><b>`config.json` (Click to expand)</b></summary>